Mr. Tonegawa: Reception

 The series topped the 2017 list of Takarajimasha's Kono Manga ga Sugoi! guidebook top 20 manga for male readers.
 In 2018, the manga was among the top 20 best-selling Amazon Kindle books in Japan, ranked at #16, based on sales data between November 13, 2017, and October 31, 2018.
 By November 2018, the manga had over 2.9 million copies in circulation.

-Anime News Network had four editors review the first episode of the anime series.
-Paul Jensen wrote that the series would mainly appeal to Kaiji fans, but that "it could be amusing enough to lure in other viewers as long as it gives its humor some much-needed breathing room".
-Theron Martin stated that just the few minutes of recap shown at the beginning of the first episode is enough to make the series accessible to newcomers.
-Martin had a positive impression about the comedy of the series, and stated that it could find its "own niche and faithful following".
-James Beckett said that the series is aimed "exclusively at middle-aged Japanese viewers who can empathize with the highs and lows of being the middle manager of a large corporation (criminal or otherwise)".
-Rebecca Silverman called it "the character designs are interesting but not particularly attractive and the color palette mostly blacks and grays doesn't help,".
-Silverman concluded; "There's just not enough in this episode to make me want to go any further with the series – because ultimately watching the game play out is more interesting than watching someone build it".
+Anime News Network had four editors review the first episode of the series.
+Paul Jensen wrote that the series would primarily appeal to Kaiji fans, though it might attract other viewers if it allowed its humor more room to develop.
+Theron Martin noted that the brief recap at the beginning of the first episode made the series accessible to new viewers.
+Martin responded positively to the comedy, stating that the series could establish its own niche and a loyal following.
+James Beckett described the series as aimed exclusively at middle-aged Japanese viewers who relate to the experiences of a middle manager in a large corporation, criminal or otherwise.
+Rebecca Silverman found the character designs unappealing and the predominantly black-and-gray color palette unhelpful.
+She concluded that the first episode did not provide enough incentive to continue watching, as observing the game itself was more interesting than watching its construction.

-Paul Chapman of Crunchyroll recommended the anime series, stating that it is "sure to appeal to any anime fan that's ever had to put their nose to the 9-to-5 corporate grindstone".
-Chris Beveridge of The Fandom Post, in his review of the Blu-ray release of the series, gave it a "B+" grade.
-Beveridge wrote; "Tonegawa's a great character to watch – just having someone like him as a lead is a wonderful change from the norm to begin with – and what we get here definitely delights".
-He concluded; "I do think this is a bit of an acquired taste but those that "get it" will love it so much and will want a whole lot more".
-Amy McNulty of Anime News Network, ranked the series fourth on her list of "The Best Anime of 2018".
-In another article, McNulty listed Mr. Tonegawa: Middle Management Blues as one of the "Best Anime of Fall 2018".
+Paul Chapman of Crunchyroll recommended the series, stating that it would likely appeal to any anime fan familiar with the demands of a corporate job.
+Chris Beveridge of The Fandom Post, reviewing the Blu-ray release, gave the series a grade of "B+".
+Beveridge wrote that Tonegawa was an engaging character and that having him as a protagonist was a welcome departure from the norm.
+He concluded that the series was an acquired taste, but that those who appreciated it would desire more.
+Amy McNulty of Anime News Network ranked the series fourth on her list of "The Best Anime of 2018".
+In a separate article, McNulty listed Mr. Tonegawa: Middle Management Blues among the "Best Anime of Fall 2018".